vishalcalsoftinc/IP-CAL-CIBN/F1 Handover Guide of 5G Setup with OAI-RAN and Open5GS on GCP.md

         *   **Source IPv4 ranges:** `172.17.0.0/24` (the range of our subnet)
         *   **Protocols and ports:** Allow all
         *   Click **Create**.
+        *   **Why:** This is the most critical rule for the 5G network itself.
+The CU, DUs, and 5GC communicate using various protocols (F1AP, NGAP, GTP-U, etc.) over different ports.
+Instead of creating many complex rules, this single rule simplifies our setup by stating: "Any VM inside our private subnet (172.17.0.0/24) is trusted and is allowed to communicate freely with any other VM in that same subnet."
+This allows all the 5G interfaces to connect without being blocked by the firewall.

 3.  **Configure Cloud NAT for Internet Access:**
     To allow the UE to access the internet through the 5G core, we'll use a Cloud NAT instead of `iptables`.